 Jade, Burma's Green Glory.

-To be sure, this article is about Burmese jade but when writing (and speaking for that matter) about jade, in general, and Burmese jade, in particular, it is imperative to include China for not only is China the world's largest market for jade but it also played and still plays a very important role with respect to the topic Burmese jade, and that in more than one way.
+To be sure, this article is about Burmese jade, but when writing (and speaking, for that matter) about jade, in general, and Burmese jade, in particular, it is imperative to include China.
+Not only is China the world's largest market for jade, but it also played and still plays a very important role in the topic of Burmese jade, and in more than one way.

 In the following, I give you an excerpt from William Griffith's 'Journals of Travels in Assam, Burma, Bootan, Affghanistan, and the Neighbouring Countries' describing the a.m.